 (4) The existing constitution of each such Church instrumentality shall continue mutatis mutandis in full force and effect provided that the Synod may grant and approve a new constitution for any such instrumentality in the manner prescribed in section 33.

-[Section 34 amended by No. 19 of 2010 s.
+[Section 34 amended: No. 19 of 2010 s.
 51.]

 35. Termination of incorporation